 AfS: Abbreviation of “Available for sale”.

-Bearing & Components Technologies (BCT): Functionally coordinated department of the Schaeffler Group that acts as an integrated internal supplier.
+Bearing & Components Technologies (BCT): Functionally coordinated department of the Schaeffler Group that acts as an internal supplier.

 Capex: Capital expenditures on property, plant and equipment and intangible assets.